 NWB Bank devotes significant resources to developing risk management policies, procedures and assessment methods for its banking business.
-NWB Bank uses duration, gap, stress testing, duration limit models and scenario analyses as well as other risk assessment methods.
+NWB Bank uses basis point value ('DV01') limits, earnings-at-risk models, gap analyzes, stress testing, liquidity gap limit models and scenario analyses as well as other risk assessment methods.
 Nonetheless, such risk management techniques and strategies may not be fully effective in mitigating risk exposure in all economic market environments or against all types of risk, including risks that NWB Bank fails to identify or anticipate.
 Some of NWB Bank's qualitative tools and metrics for managing risk are based upon use of observed historical market behavior.
 NWB Bank applies statistical and other tools to these observations to arrive at quantifications of risk exposures.
 These tools and metrics may fail to predict or predict incorrectly future risk exposures.
 Moreover, these observations or information may not be accurate, complete, up-to-date or properly evaluated in all cases.
 NWB Bank's losses thus could be significantly greater than such measures would indicate.
 In addition, NWB Bank's quantified modeling does not take all risks into account.
 For a broader set of risks, NWB Bank takes a more qualitative approach to managing those risks, but this is less precise than quantified modeling and could prove insufficient.
 There can, therefore, be no assurance that NWB Bank's risk management and internal control policies and procedures will adequately control, or protect NWB Bank against, all credit and other risks.
 In addition, certain risks could be greater than NWB Bank's empirical data would otherwise indicate.
 Unanticipated or incorrectly quantified risk exposures could result in material losses for NWB Bank.

-Operational risks, are an inherent part of NWB Bank's businesses and failure to manage these risks could harm NWB Bank's business and reputation
+Operational risks are an inherent part of NWB Bank's businesses and failure to manage these risks could harm NWB Bank's business and reputation